Patrick Wylie - Baker’s Field Flour & Bread

 Grain Chain Connections

 AGC’s first-ever video series, Grain Chain Connections, highlights some of the many collaborations among AGC members across grain chain roles, from farmer to processor to end user.
-A core team of AGC members helped to visualize and plan the project, which eventually led to four stories of collaboration, captured and edited by Boxing Worm Creative Company.
-Trusting relationships form the base of a thriving regional grainshed – we invite you to dig into these connections!
+A core team of AGC members helped to visualize and plan the project, which features four stories of collaboration with a unifying theme: Trusting relationships form the foundation of a thriving regional grainshed!

 Learn More